-It was one hell of a gift basket, piled high with an assortment of treats and trinkets.
-Not unusual for the holiday season, except it came from my financial planner.
+It was one hell of a gift basket, piled high with a delicious assortment of treats… Not unusual for the holiday season, except it came from my financial advisor.

 Unfortunately, her current clients see the effort for what it is.
 (Just buttering us up for the bad news to come.)
 And new prospects aren’t swayed because her personal brand isn’t strong enough to weather the whims of Wall Street.

-Here’s an example of the typical marketing plan for an independent financial advisor.
+Here’s an example of the typical marketing for financial advisors…

 • Monthly Chamber of Commerce breakfast meeting.

 • Christmas card to all clients.
 (Gift baskets are typically reserved for only the top three or four clients.)

 • One-page, off-the shelf website, never to be touched again once it’s up and running.